China and the International Monetary Fund

 In 1945, China cofounded the International Monetary Fund (IMF) with 34 other nations.
 China was initially represented by the Republic of China.
 In April 1980, representation transferred to the People's Republic of China.
 The Chinese-IMF relationship mainly operates around affairs associated with IMF governance and the IMF Special Drawing Rights (SDR).

+According to one assessment, China acted largely as a "rule-taker" during its first two decades in the IMF, but has over time become a "rule-shaker".
+Over time, China has established alternative institutions to the IMF whereby it pushes for changes within the IMF while also pursuing alternative institutions to the IMF.

 China and IMF governance

 China has been trying to expand its political and decision-making power within the IMF.
 The IMF's voting system weights each country's vote based on the amount of that country's monetary contribution to the Fund.
 China has been trying to raise its quota.
 In May 1980, the Chinese government appealed to adjust its IMF quota.
 With approval from the IMF board, the quota of China was increased from 1.2 billion SDRs to 1.8 billion SDRs.
 China also obtained a single-country seat on the IMF executive board, which expanded the number of IMF directors to 22 members.
 As of 2017 the quota of China in the IMF was 30.5 billion SDRs, giving it 6.09% of the total vote.